AkramJaghoub/Training-management-system/README.md

 Welcome to Tero, a Training Management System designed to bridge the gap between students seeking real-world training opportunities and companies eager to discover fresh talent.
 Tero is more than just a platform; it's a journey led by our mascot, Tero the bird, guiding users through the vast landscape of digital education towards meaningful connections and opportunities.

-### Preamble

-In the modern education landscape, hands-on training is indispensable.
-With the challenge of connecting students and companies for training opportunities, Tero steps in as a simple yet effective online platform to streamline this process.
-Whether you're a student looking to enhance your skills with real-world experience or a company seeking to mentor the next generation of professionals, Tero facilitates these connections seamlessly.

 ## Software Requirements

 ### Web Development Frameworks